CrowdStrike/falcon-cloudformation/falcon-sensor/README.md

 # Falcon Sensor CloudFormation Template
-Add Falcon Sensor to your ECS EC2 cluster using a CloudFormation template.

-## Overview

 This guide walks you through deploying the CrowdStrike Falcon sensor on Amazon Elastic Container Service (ECS) EC2 instances using an ECS Daemon Service via CloudFormation.
 This deployment method ensures comprehensive security coverage for your containerized workloads by automatically installing and running the Falcon sensor on every EC2 instance in